grandady/electric-vehicle/README.md

 Task: Generate detailed reports summarizing the analysis, insights, and recommendations, including explanations of key findings and their implications.
 These reports will provide comprehensive documentation of our work.

 ## Data Source
-Sales data: The primary data used for this analysis is the "salesdata.csv" file, containing detailed information about each sale made by the company
+Electronic vehcle  data: The primary data used for this analysis is the "Electric.vegicle.population.data.csv" file, containing detailed information about each electronic vehicles made by the company

 ## Methodology